Employment Law Guide

 A contractor establishment required under Executive Order 11246 to develop and maintain an AAP must preserve its AAP and documentation of its good faith efforts to affirmatively recruit and promote women and minorities in accordance with its AAP for the immediately preceding year, unless the contractor establishment was not then covered by the AAP requirement.

-All covered Federal contractors and subcontractors who have 50 or more employees, and who have a contract, subcontract, or purchase order amounting to $50,000 or more or serve as a depository of Government funds in any amount, or is a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Notes are required to submit EE0-1 forms each year with the U.S. Equal Employment Opportunity Commission's EEO-1 Joint Reporting Committee.
-See EEOC’s information on filing the EEO-1 Report (EEO-1 forms(http://www.eeoc.gov/eeo1survey/)).
+All covered Federal contractors and subcontractors who have 50 or more employees, and who have a contract, subcontract, or purchase order amounting to $50,000 or more or serve as a depository of Government funds in any amount, or is a financial institution which is an issuing and paying agent for U.S. Savings Bonds and Notes are required to submit the Employer Information Report also known as the EEO-1 Report each year to Equal Employment Opportunity Commission and the Department of Labor's Office of Federal Contract Compliance Programs Joint Reporting Committee.
+For information on filing the EEO-1 Report see EEO-1 forms.

-Note that covered contractors may be asked to submit AAPs or other employment records to OFCCP if selected for a compliance evaluation or because of a complaint investigation.
+Note that covered contractors may be asked to submit AAPs and other employment records to OFCCP if selected for a compliance evaluation or because of a complaint investigation.

 If OFCCP files an administrative complaint, the contractor or subcontractor has 20 days to request a review by an Administrative Law Judge, who hears the case and recommends a decision.
 If the contractor or subcontractor is dissatisfied with the Administrative Law Judge's decision, it may appeal the decision to the Department of Labor's Administrative Review Board.
 The Board issues the final decision, whether or not there is an appeal.

-If the Board finds that the contractor or subcontractor has violated the Executive Order, it may order the contractor or subcontractor to provide appropriate relief, which may include restoration of back pay and employment status and benefits for the victim(s) of discrimination.
+If the Board finds that the contractor or subcontractor has violated E.O.
+11246, it may order the contractor or subcontractor to provide appropriate relief, which may include restoration of back pay and employment status and benefits for the victim(s) of discrimination.
 Depending on the circumstances, violations also may result in cancellation, suspension, or termination of contracts, withholding of progress payments, debarment, and/or other sanctions.

 If the contractor or subcontractor is dissatisfied with the Board's decision, it may seek judicial review of the decision in the Federal courts.